-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - providing information on our school/college website and through existing communication channels such as official social media - offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children - Who from the school will be interacting with their child online
+- We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and through existing communication channels such as official social media, newsletters etc. We will also offer specific online safety events for parents / carers - o Share which filtering and monitoring systems are in place with parents / carers and children. - Share what you are asking children to do online including which sites they might access. - o Who from the school or college will be interacting with their child online